Josh-robins/uganda-refugee-dashboard/BWAT.md

 # BWAT.md

-This file provides guidance to Bwat when working with code in this repository.
+This file provides us with tech stack, and gotchas

 ## Tech Stack
 - Python 3 with Jupyter Notebook (`.ipynb`)